satvik-tan/NightBlogs/README.md

-# Night Blog - A Medium Clone
+# Night Blogs - A Medium Clone

 Night Blog is a full-stack web application inspired by Medium, allowing users to read, write, and share their stories and ideas.
 It features a clean interface for an enjoyable reading and writing experience.